 ?Is the medium shag still in style?

 Yes, and it has been for over fifty years.
-The soft, layered modern version is one of the most-requested cuts right now, because it flatters most faces and adds movement with little effort.
+The soft, layered modern version is in especially high demand right now, because it flatters most faces and adds movement with little effort, whether it’s worn wavy or blown out smooth.

 ?Which medium shag is the most low-maintenance?